-How to Find and Change the iTunes Backup Location in Win 10: A Complete Guide
+How to Find and Change the iTunes Backup Location on Win

 Apple's iTunes is a one-in-all media manager and a playback app for both Mac and Windows.
 It stores the entire Backup of your iOS device in the primary disk of your Mac and windows.

 Using iTunes is also possible on computers or other devices running Windows 11/10.
 Further, you cannot change the default backup location.
 Generally, iTunes backup in window 10 occurs automatically whenever you connect your iPhone to iTunes and sync.
 These regular backups can use numerous gigabytes on your system.

 The space on your Windows partition gets reduced constantly with the ever-expanding iOS backup folder.
 Further, iTunes does not allow you to change the iTunes backup location windows 11/10.
 But, there are some tricks with which you can find or change iPhone backup location windows 11/10.